5.37 As A Mixed Number

 Step 4: Simplification (if possible)

 The final step involves checking if the fraction can be simplified.
-A fraction is simplified when the greatest common divisor (GCD) of the numerator and denominator is 1.
+Still, a fraction is simplified when the greatest common divisor (GCD) of the numerator and denominator is 1.
 In this case, the GCD of 37 and 100 is 1, meaning the fraction 37/100 is already in its simplest form.
-Therefore, our final answer remains 5 37/100.
+Which means, our final answer remains 5 37/100.

 A Deeper Dive into the Mathematical Principles